TannerNelson16/sprinkler_controller/README.md

 ampy --port /dev/ttyUSB0  put controller.py /main.py
 ```
 Reboot and navigate to the board's IP address from a web browser.
 You should also see the Zones auto populate in your home assistant instance if applicable.

+NOTE: If the network is unavailable, the ESP32 will first try to connect without the MQTT integration.
+If the network is still causing errors, the ESP32 will generate an AP to allow for control of the sprinkler system.
+This can be accessed by connecting to the SSID: intellidwellSC and navigating to 192.168.4.1

 Enclosure:
 -